cert-manager/website/content/en/docs/usage/certificate.md

 object is correctly signed before overwriting the `tls.key` file in the Secret.

-With this setting, you can expect **no downtime** if your application can detect changes to the mounted `tls.crt` and `tls.key` using and reload them gracefully or automatically restart.
+With this setting, you can expect **no downtime** if your application can detect changes to the mounted `tls.crt` and `tls.key` and reload them gracefully or automatically restart.

 If your application only loads the private key and signed certificate once at start up, the new certificate won't immediately be served by your